Fund managers looking at medical tests, Europe, for signs U.S. economy can reopen

 Economic data points such as U.S. jobless claims or factory orders are “worthless to people other than the fact that it scares the heck out of us all,” he said.

-James is preparing for the market to retest its March lows, and has been moving away from any travel-related stocks and increasing his positions in companies such as Kimberly-Clark Corp (KMB.N) that specializes in personal care products and Kroger Co (KR.N), which makes and processes food for sale in supermarkets.
+James is preparing for the market to retest its March lows, and has been moving away from any travel-related stocks and increasing his positions in companies such as Kimberly-Clark Corp that specializes in personal care products and Kroger Co, which makes and processes food for sale in supermarkets.

 A study by researchers at the Harvard School of Public Health published Tuesday said that the United States may need to continue social distancing measures until 2022 unless critical care treatment is increased substantially or a treatment or vaccine is developed.